BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Description

-This library includes a suit of functoids that generate dynamic data; you can use this inside BizTalk Mapper.
+This library includes a suite of functoids that generate dynamic data; you can use this inside BizTalk Mapper.

 Password Generator Functoid